“IF YOU PRETEND THE CHARACTERS CANT SPEAK, AND WRITE A SILENT MOVIE, YOU WILL BE WRITING GREAT DRAMA.”

 David Mamet (?)

 My friend Carolynn sent me an email yesterday in regard to an alleged David Mamet memo.
 I had not see it before, but whether he wrote the memo or not, I think it is going down as instant legendary material that writers will be quoting for years.
-Apparently, there was a TV show called The Unit which ran between 2006-2009 and David Mamet was the executive producer.
+There was a TV show called The Unit which ran between 2006-2009 and David Mamet was the executive producer.

-The memo that is said to have been written by Mamet was sent to staff writers of the show to, how do I say it, encourage them to write more dramatically.
+The memo said to have been written by Mamet was sent to staff writers of the show to, how do I say it, encourage them to write more dramatically.
 I have read enough Mamet to say that the encouragement has his not so subtle touch.
 (Heck, this whole memo even appears in all-caps, with plenty of bold type.)
 Mamet knows how to provoke, but he also understands drama.
 And he wants is writers to understand drama.

 I was so fired up after reading this memo that I cranked out ten pages of a script and I haven’t done that much writing in one day in over a year.
 If this memo turns out to be apocryphal.
 I don’t care.
 Don’t tell me.
 I want to believe it’s Mamet speaking from on high.
 I don’t even want Mamet to say he did or didn’t write it.
 Preserve the mystery, the drama.